takieszabie/exam-basics/java.md

 #### Your answer:
 [add your answer here]
 1:
-2:
+2: return type
-3:
+3: method name
-4:
-5:
+4: inside the parentheses: the method's _signature_
+   "int n" means the method requires an argument of type _int_
+5: "n" will be the name given to the _int_ type argument variable
+   _inside the method's scope_
 6: declaration part of a variable initialization.
    (In the example: first word is the variable type, second is the variable name.)
 7: body of the method
 8: return statement

 ### What is the constructor?
 When it is used?
 [2p]
 #### Your answer:
-A special method in a class, that gets called every time a new object instance is created based on that class.
+A special method in a class, which gets called every time a new object instance is created based on that class.
-The constructor's name is always the same as the class it belongs to.
+The constructor's name is always the same as the name of the class it belongs to.